 I then cross Booth at the signalized crosswalk, and work my way over to Elm St which also has a signalized crosswalk across busy Preston Street.
 Halfway down Elm within the block west of Preston the road is blocked off to car circulation, so I do a little dippy-do on the sidewalk to get around this barrier.

 I access the Trillium Pathway that runs along the O-Train, by cutting through the parking lot at the south end of the City Centre building, and then turn south onto the pathway.
-Getting across the north bound lane at this access spot is a bit tricky as it’s close to the tunnel opening under Somerset Street, making it difficult to anticipate riders coming north through the tunnel.
+Getting across the north bound lane at this access spot is a bit tricky as it’s close to the tunnel opening under Somerset Street, making it difficult to anticipate riders heading north through the tunnel.
 To avoid this being a problem I cross the north bound lane further down the path away from the tunnel opening, as shown on the photo below, which allows me to see if any riders are coming before crossing to the other side of the path.
 (UPDATE 2018: There used to be big boulders across this link (see second photo below).
 They have been replaced with posts and a chain (see 1st photo below.
 Access to the Trillium Pathway is now via the gap between the path and the rock.
 Yah, it’s pretty gross when it’s muddy.)

 I then take the path under the tunnel and then up the bike path to Somerset St bridge over the O-Train tracks.
 I cross Somerset to the bike lane on the opposite side and head west. unfortunately the bike lane ends just on the other side of the bridge.
 Somerset St (which becomes Wellington St then Richmond Road) is a busy narrow traffic artery without any designated bike lanes between Breezehill Avenue and Woodroffe Avenue.
 I avoid riding along it as much as possible.
 Where the bike path over the bridge ends there’s a mini flight of stairs to the right down to Breezehill Avenue with a ramp to help push your bike.